Have more questions about ATSI Structural Integration, Thai Structural Bodywork, and our other offerings?

 What are the mind-body benefits of Structural Integration?

 While progressing through a series, clients often note that they begin to feel an increased sense of mental clarity or calmness.
 When one is in a chronic state of pain, it can take a tremendous amount of mental energy just to get through one’s day.
 As one’s body moves toward a state of structural balance, and pain-based distractions begin to fade away, one’s overall energy level increases.
 This can sometimes feel like a “weight has been lifted” or feeling generally “lighter”.
-If you wish to further cultivate this benefit after your series, we recommend finding a meditation class or joining a meditation group in your area.
+If you wish to further cultivate this benefit after your series, we offer opportunities to explore individualized meditation practices (contemplation, mindfulness, yoga nidra, etc.) as a part of our Restorative Yoga offerings.

 Can Structural Integration help me if I have Hypermobile Joints?